Skip to content

 Setting Post Anchors: As the concrete begins to set, insert post anchors (also known as post bases or post holders) into the wet concrete.
 These metal brackets will elevate the wooden posts above the concrete, protecting them from moisture and rot.
 Ensure the anchors are perfectly aligned and level before the concrete fully cures.

-Curing: Allow the concrete to cure fully according to the manufacturer's recommendations (usually several days) before placing any load on it.
+Curing: Allow the concrete to cure fully according to the manufacturer's recommendations.

 While concrete footings are common, other options exist: